Beautiful Wood and Wire Fence Designs and Options

 Wire Panel and Wood Framed Gate

 The gates for wood and wire fence will be custom to match your design.
-Because of all the design options, there is not a standard way to construct gates.
+Because of all the design options, there really isn’t a standard way to construct the gates.
 However, I do have suggestions and tips for building a wood and wire fence gate.

-Firstly, don’t make them heavier than they have to be.
+First and most important, don’t make them heavier than they have to be.
 Heavy gates tend to sag and are cumbersome to open.
-Use 2×4 framework to keep weight down.
+Use 2×4 framework to keep the weight down.
 Or build a steel framed wood gate.

-I know you want the gates to match, but adding a cross brace will improve the integrity of the gate.
+Second, use a cross brace or wire tensioner for extra support and to prevent the gate from sagging.
+Wood and wire fence designs are very open and transparent.
+I know you want the gates to match the rest of the fence, but adding a cross brace will improve the integrity of the gate.
 At the very least, add a metal cable with turnbuckle to prevent sagging.

-Next, don’t go too wide.
+Next, don’t build too wide of a gate.
 If a larger opening is required, turn a single gate into a double gate.
 Two smaller gates will reduce the weight of each gate leaf.
 They will also be easier to operate.

 Use a drop rod or cane bolt to secure one side of a double gate.
 When access to the larger opening is needed, simply pull the drop rod and open both leafs.

-Lastly, make sure the gate post is concrete deeper than the other posts.
+Last, make sure the gate post is concreted deeper than the other posts.
 Gate posts have the burden of supporting the gate.
 As result, extra stress is put on them.

-Make sure to concrete the gate post.
 Dig a larger diameter hole and make sure it is at least 36″ deep.
-When a single gate is larger than 4′ wide, upgrade the gate post to a 4×6 or 6×6 post if 4×4 were used on the rest of the fence.
+When a single gate is larger than 4′ wide, upgrade the gate post to a 4×6 or 6×6 post if 4×4’s were used on the rest of the fence.

 Providing the gate with a solid platform to hang from will give you years of trouble free operation.